demmanuel2004/pset-6/README.md

 Most of us are familiar with the concept of a to-do list, so the use cases here shouldn't be too difficult to grasp.

 * Adding an item to the list
-* Setting the priortiy of an item on the list
+* Setting the priority of an item on the list
 * Marking an item as complete
 * Removing an item from the list